Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Observation and Insight

-\textbf{Main observation}.
-Trigger inversion aims to produce a pattern as close to the injected one as possible.
-The tolerance of the injected trigger precision, measured by trigger robustness, denotes how close the putative trigger shall be to the injected one for inducing target misbehavior on a subject model.
-We evaluated the trigger robustness in ten typical backdoor attacks (BadNet (BN)~\cite{badnet}, low-c (LC)~\cite{low-conf}, Adap (Ad)~\cite{adaptive}, blend (AB)~\cite{adaptive-blend}, sig~\cite{sig}, LIRA~\cite{lira}, WaNet (WN)~\cite{wanet}, Composite (Co)~\cite{composite}, SIM~\cite{simtrojan}, smooth (LSBA)~\cite{lsba}) under CIFAR-10.
-More specifically, we utilize the entire dataset (training data and testing data) for the robustness evaluation and used VGG-16 and ResNet-18 as the model architectures.
-To present the extent of trigger robustness, we compare the trigger robustness with the primary task robustness in the corresponding position, the obstructed robustness. we evaluated the ratio ($\frac{r_t}{r_b}$) between trigger robustness and obstructed robustness, the results show a clear gap between the trigger robustness and the obstructed robustness in the backdoored models; The overall trigger robustness is always significantly higher than the overall obstructed robustness.
-The blue bars in Fig.~\ref{fig:rob_hist} show the ratio $\frac{r_t}{r_b}$ between trigger robustness and the obstructed robustness of the backdoored models poisoned by ten different backdoor attacks.
-SIM has the lowest ratio of 1.97.
-For the rest of the attacks, the ratios are all greater than 2.
-Next, we investigate the performance of trigger inversion on the models poisoned by these ten different backdoor attacks, respectively.
-We found that generally when a backdoor attack has higher trigger robustness, this attack is more easily detected by trigger inversion, while the backdoor attacks with lower trigger robustness are less likely to be detected by trigger inversion.
-Fig.~\ref{fig:rob_scatter} shows the relationship between the trigger robustness (x-axis) and the effectiveness of the ten attacks to evade the trigger inversion (y-axis), which shows a clear correlation.
+Our findings show that, generally, backdoor attacks with a higher trigger effective radius are more easily detected by trigger inversion, while those with a lower trigger effective radius are less likely to be detected.
+Figure~\ref{fig:rob_scatter} shows the relationship between the trigger effective radius (x-axis) and the effectiveness of the ten attacks to evade the trigger inversion (y-axis) based on our experimental results.
 Here, the effectiveness of each attack is measured by the detection accuracy (AUC) of NC\cite{NC}.
 The experiment was conducted on CIFAR-10, where we trained ten legitimate and ten backdoored models for each attack.
 In the section~\ref{sec:theory}, we will give a theoretical explanation of why trigger inversion works well when this robust ratio is large.